Square Register Troubleshooting

-Go back through basic setup questions like your time zone, date, and time.
+Go back through basic setup questions like your time zone, date, and language.

 Reconnect to the internet and sign back in with your email and password or device code.

-Add accessories such as cash drawers, printers, scanners, or scales.
+Add accessories such as cash drawers, printers or barcode scanners.
 Learn more about connecting compatible hardware to Square Register.